* * *

 In a separate incident just last month in a crowded park on Staten Island, two officers fired multiple times on a dog that was apparently running away from them.
 The dog, Baby Girl, later died after hanging on for a few days.
 Trisha Ratz, Baby Girl’s owner, organized a petition — now with more than 118,000 signatures and counting — urging that the officers be fired and the NYPD institute new policies against the use of deadly force on animals.

 “Baby Girl was a good girl.
-She never did and never would hurt any human or any pet,” Ratz told Pets Adviser.
+She never did and never would hurt any human or any pet,” Ratz told Petful.
 Police officers such as those who killed her dog “need to be stopped from shooting first and then questioning after,” she said.

 They “will be held accountable,” said Robin Menard of SNARR (Special Needs Animal Rescue Rehabilitation), the group that had adopted out Baby Girl.